luckpp/js-starter-kit/README.md

 - Babel (used to transpile the ;atest versions of JS down to ES5) -> at the moment the support for latest JS version added by Chrome, Node.js, Electron is greater than the one offered by Babel
 - Elm (is a purely functional programming language, and is developed with emphasis on usability, performance, and robustness)

-To see the ECMAScript compatibility table check: https://kangax.github.io/compat-table/es6/
+To see the ECMAScript compatibility table check: https://kangax.github.io/compat-table/es6/ and also for the browser you can check https://caniuse.com/.

 NOTE: I prefere to not use a transpiler since you depend on an additional tool and you can not leverage all the packages which are most likely available sa JS packages.